SixCorePeach/MCAM/README.md

-# CMTransformer
+# MCAM
-This code is for our paper named Causal-Enhenced Language Model for Driving Video Understanding.
+This code is for our paper named multiModal causal anaysis model for Driving Video Understanding.
-And the paper has been submit to IEEE.
+And the paper has been submit to IEEE CV.